DoTheEvo/selfhosted-apps-docker/opnsense/readme.md

 2022 Internet Systems Consortium stopped development of ISC DHCPD that was widely used in favor of working on Kea DHCP.<br>
-Opnsense needed to make a decision what to use next as the default, Kea or dnsmasq and decided to use dnsmasq.<br>
+Opnsense needed to make a decision what to use next as the default, Kea or dnsmasq.
-But since it's not yet the default, here are the steps.
+As of mid 2025, the default is still ISC and recommendatin from opnsense is for small and medium networks under 1000 devices, it is recommended to go with dnsmasq.
+For larger deployments its Kea.

-The simple dnsmasq setup.
+A simple **dnsmasq setup**.

-* Disable the default ISC DHCPv4<br>
+* Disable the default ISC DHCPv4 if it's running<br>
   `Services: ISC DHCPv4: [interface name]` - uncheck enabled; save
 * Make sure other DHCP services are disabled<br>
   `Lobby: Dashboard` section Services should not list any dhcp